-I am a clinical psychologist with extensive training in neuropsychological assessment of children, adolescents, and young adults.
+I am a clinical psychologist with extensive training in therapy and neuropsychological assessment of children, adolescents, and young adults.
 I have a thorough understanding of child development based on the latest research in the field, and over 15 years of hands-on experience working with children and families.

 Growing Minds provides the following services:

 - Neuropsychological Evaluations for developmental, learning, and emotional disorders

 - Therapy for behavioral and emotional difficulties